 There’s been a lot of research recently on how meditation impacts the quality of sleep.
 For example, one 2012 study affiliated with UCLA’s Keck School of Medicine focused on adults 55 years old and above, as older adults are particularly susceptible to sleeplessness.
 The 49 participants were divided into two groups.
 One group went through a thorough mindfulness-awareness program while the other completed an alternative sleep education program.
 The group that practiced mindfulness meditation reported less fatigue, insomnia and depression than the second group.
 The author concluded that structured mindfulness meditation programs reliably provided sufferers with relief, at least in the short term.

 It would seem that the link between meditation and better sleep is due to the relaxation response triggered by meditation.
 Indeed, people who meditate regularly often find that the relaxation response may come so easily that it’s hard for them to remain alert and focused.
 In group meditation settings especially, yawning is highly contagious.
 Resisting the urge to nod off is part of the balancing act of meditation practice: not too relaxed, not too rigid.

 There are different kinds of meditation that can help with insomnia.
-Relaxation meditation and guided meditation, which often overlap, are soothing and easy to follow.
+Relaxation meditation and guided meditation for sleeping, which often overlap, are soothing and easy to follow.
 They can even be practiced when you’re lying down in bed.
 Alternatively, mantra meditation gives your mind a positive syllable or phrase to hold onto, and this can short-circuit the thoughts that are keeping you awake.